Scottsdale, Arizona: Top employers

-According to the city's 2016 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the top employers in the city are:

 Retail

-The city is home to corporate retail outlets, as well as independent boutiques.
+The city has several corporate retail outlets as well as independent boutiques.

-There are many shopping areas within the city of Scottsdale, ranging from small districts to large centers.
-The most notable regional centers include the Kierland Commons and Scottsdale Quarter in North Scottsdale, and the Scottsdale Fashion Square in Downtown Scottsdale, a major destination for high-end retailers.
-These shopping centers (and others) in Scottsdale claim dozens of marquee brands that are unique to both Phoenix and the Southwestern region.
+There are many shopping areas within the City of Scottsdale, ranging from small districts to large centers.
+The most notable regional centers include Scottsdale Fashion Square in Old Town Scottsdale, a major destination for high-end shoppers, as well as Scottsdale Quarter in North Scottsdale and across the road from Scottsdale Quarter is Kierland Commons on the Phoenix side of Scottsdale Road.
+These shopping centers (and others), in Scottsdale claim dozens of marquee brands that are unique to both Phoenix and the Southwestern region.